Salvia verbenaca Wild Clary C DD N

 Salvia verbenaca whole Salvia verbenaca close

-This plant has a very short flowering period after which it virtually disappears without trace.
+This plant which has a very short flowering period after which it virtually disappears without trace.
 It can be cleistogamous which means that it doesn't have to open the flowers in order for self-pollination and seed setting to take place.
-It has been known from this site for over twenty years to my knowledge but is, according to Stace reducing in numbers.
+It had been known from this site for over twenty years to my knowledge but is, according to Stace reducing in numbers.
+It has now disappeared from two of the sites on the Great Orme by may perhaps persist elsewhere.